-Dr. Miar J. McLaughlin was born in March of 1840 near Fingal (Elgin County).
+Dr. Miar Jacob McLaughlin was born in March of 1840 near Fingal (Elgin County).
 Dr. McLaughlin was the 8th of 10 children born to Thomas McLaughlin and the former Lydia Pettit.
 His parents were farmers and his siblings were; John, Thomas, Nancy, William, Michael, Lawrence, James, Daniel and Mary .

-There are publications that indicate that Dr. Miar J. McLaughlin joined up with his older brother Dr. James McLaughlin, in Ridgetown at a medical practice in Ridgetown around 1862.
-The medical office was located at 56 Main Street East around 1862.
+There are publications that indicate that Dr. Miar J. McLaughlin joined his older brother Dr. James McLaughlin, in a medical practice in Ridgetown around 1862.
+The medical office was located at 56 Main Street East

 During his medical training at Bellevue Hospital Medical College in New York in the early to mid 1860’s, Dr. McLaughlin was appointed as an Assistant Surgeon at MacDougall Hospital at Fort Schuyler (New York City), during the American Civil War.
 Dr. McLaughlin served at the military hospital from June of 1864 until the fall of 1864.
 Dr. McLaughlin presented his medical thesis in 1865 to the Bellevue Hospital Medical College.
 The thesis topic was diphtheria and the paper outlined his own symptoms from July 26th, 1864 until his gradual recuperation which started around October 20th, 1864.
 (This paper is available to be viewed on-line).
 Dr. McLaughlin graduated M.D. from the Bellevue Hospital Medical College in 1865, and returned to MacDougall Hospital for a short time.

 After being discharged from military service, Dr. McLaughlin returned to Ridgetown to practice medicine with his brother James.
 He was officially licensed to practice medicine in Ontario in 1869.
-In March of 1870 Dr. McLaughlin traveled to Ireland, Scotland and England, before settling in Jackson City, Michigan in late 1870.
+In March of 1870, Dr. McLaughlin traveled to Ireland, Scotland and England, before settling in Jackson City, Michigan in late 1870.
 According to the 1871 Jackson City Directory, Dr. McLaughlin’s medical practice was located at 166 Main Street and he boarded at Hibbard House.

 Dr. McLaughlin married Emma Croman on the 21st of April, 1875.
-Mrs. McLaughlin was born in Michigan in November of 1850, the daughter of Frederick Croman and the former Mahala Randolph.
-She was the youngest of 4 children.
-Her siblings were; George, Olive and Daniel.
+Mrs. McLaughlin was born in Michigan on the 20th of November 1850, the daughter of Frederick Croman and the former Mahala Randolph.
+She was the youngest of 4 children and her siblings were; George, Olive and Daniel.
 Mrs. McLaughlin was raised in Waterloo Twp, in Jackson County, Michigan, where her family farmed.

-Dr. Miar J. McLaughlin also operated a drug store in Jackson, Michigan.
+Dr. Miar Jacob McLaughlin also operated a drug store in Jackson, Michigan.
 Dr. McLaughlin appears in the 1897 Jackson City Directory and his residence was listed as 341 Main Street West.

-*His brother’s Lawrence and James both became physicians.
-Dr. Lawrence McLaughlin practiced medicine in Elgin County, and is not known to have practiced in Kent County.
-Dr. Lawrence McLaughlin practiced in Elgin County.
+**His brother’s Lawrence and James both became physicians.
+Dr. Lawrence McLaughlin practiced medicine in Elgin County, and he is not known to have practiced in Chatham-Kent.
 He died on the 10th of November, 1863 at the age of 31.
 Dr. Lawrence McLaughlin is buried at the Fingal Cemetery.
-Dr. James McLaughlin also appears on the Chatham-Kent Physician Tribute website.
+His brother Dr. James McLaughlin also appears on the Chatham-Kent Physician Tribute website.